different types of Australian honeys

 5. The white box – Eucalyptus albens

 Also known as blue Box in some places, has a whiter bark than that of the gray box, the leaves the flowers and the fruits are all larger.
-It blossoms one month before the Gray Box and provide pollen supplies for bees and straighten the bees for the harvest of Gray Box.
+It blossoms one month before the Gray Box and provide pollen supplies for bees and straightens the bees for the harvest of Gray Box.

 6. The fuzzy box – Eucalyptus baueriana